 The third most common type of payday loan scam is where the scammer poses as a debt collector.
 Oftentimes, they’ll contact you by phone or email to say you owe them money and must pay immediately.
 Here are the best ways to spot these scams.

-Some fake debt collectors will claim to work with a law firm or the authorities to intimidate you.
+- The debt collector threatens you: Some fake debt collectors will claim to work with a law firm or the authorities to intimidate you.
 They might threaten you with jail time or legal action if you don’t pay them.
-In some cases, they’ll threaten to garnish your wages or get you fired.
+Sometimes, they’ll threaten wage garnishment or tell you you’ll get fired.

-Under the Fair Debt Collection Practices Act, debt collectors are legally obligated to send you a debt validation letter upon request.
+- They refuse to send you a debt validation letter: Under the Fair Debt Collection Practices Act (FDPCA), debt collectors are legally obligated to send you a debt validation letter upon request.
 You have 30 days from the date they contact you about an outstanding debt to request this letter.
 Once you do, they must respond promptly to verify that your debt is, in fact, real.
 If they refuse to send the letter, it’s a scam.

 - Debt collector’s full name and employee number